TamizhselvanR/vverse/README.md

 ## Troubleshooting tests

-If you face any issues while running like below
+If you face any issues while running tests similar to below one
 ```bash
 undefined method `fixture_path=' for class RSpec::ExampleGroups:
 ```